 A pair of Yagi antennas mounted on the shack provide link radio service to our Black Mountain site, about 12 miles distant.
 Through this linked system a single repeater controller can do double duty serving both our 2m and 70cm users.

 The 1.25m repeater is also based at the Castle Rock site.
 Its antenna is located atop an 80 foot pine tree.
 This repeater is a stand-alone machine; it isn't linked to the 2m or 70cm machines.
 The 220 system has coverage similar to the 2m repeater.
 The obsolete controller for this repeater was entirely replaced mid-1997.

 The Castle Rock shack once had a substantial 12V battery back up system.
 The batteries were capable of supporting operations for more than a week without AC power.
 Our club old timers vouch that this has been tested more than once!
 You can see the battery case and charging system at the back of the photo, behind the racks.
-The charging system had two phases: one that charges the system at a high rate after AC mains have been down for an extended period, and a second system that maintained the charge, ensuring that the system is always ready to go.
+The charging system had two phases: one that charges the system at a high rate after AC mains have been down for an extended period, replica watches and a second system that maintained the charge, ensuring that the system is always ready to go.

 This site is now powered by an autostart generator.
 This was funded jointly by LCARC and our mountain-top landlord in 1995.